-When it comes to creating a graphic design portfolio, there are a number of , but there’s no ‘one correct way’ to lay it out.
-In a way, that's good; it means you're free to experiment and showcase your creativity in designing your website.
-But it can also create a tyranny of choice: with so many possible avenues to go down, it can be difficult to find the right direction for you.
+Creating stunning graphic design portfolios is a task open to interpretation.
+There's no one single way to lay a portfolio out.
+In a way, that's good as it means you're free to experiment and showcase your creativity when designing your website.
+But because it opens up so many avenues, it can create a tyranny of choice making it difficult to find the perfect direction for you.

-With 20 years' experience in design, Heather Small designs brochures, menus, business cards, books, annual reports, Powerpoint and Keynote presentations, responsive websites, applications… anything her clients need, in short.
-And her impressive portfolio site marshalls all this diverse work with simplicity and elegance.
+With almost 20 years' experience in design, Heather Shaw (opens in new tab) designs brochures, menus, business cards, books, annual reports, Powerpoint and Keynote presentations, responsive websites, applications… anything her clients need, in short.
+And her impressive portfolio site marshals all this diverse work with simplicity and elegance.

 Overlaying photos of each project with a block colour provides an element of visual consistency.
 Meanwhile, the big, bold typography and simple but effective design make it all very easy to navigate.

 04. Stefanie Bruckler

 Based in New York, Stefanie Bruckler (opens in new tab) is an Austrian designer and illustrator with a particular interest in branding and editorial design.
 Passionate about building cohesive and strong brands as well as typography and packaging, she’s applied a touch of old-fashioned elegance to her website.
 Its minimalist, grid-based layout, muted colour palette and restrained use of type are all enclosed within a fixed, single-line frame.

 Peter Komierowski (opens in new tab) is a visual designer working in Vancouver, British Columbia who specialises in illustration, branding and identity design, and interface design.
 With many high-profile clients, including The Huffington Post, NBA, Telus, and YouTube, there’s a lot to fit in here.